ameerajimoh/my_website/content/blogs/blog3.md

 image: pic08.jpg
 keywords: ""
 slug: tempus
-title: Unlocking the Power of Data Analytics: My Journey at LBS
+title: Unlocking the Power of Data Analytics
 ---

 Data Analytics for Finance: A Spark of Curiosity